Priyanshu2743/Trial_Web_Interface/README.md

+# Project Description

-# This Project contains some web_Interface design components coded in React.js
+1. This Project contains some web_Interface design components coded in React.js.<br>
-# The components are designed to be reusable and customizable, making it easy to integrate them into any web application.
+2. The components are designed to be reusable and customizable, making it easy to integrate them into any web application.<br>
-# The components are built using modern web technologies, including React.js, HTML, CSS, and JavaScript.
+3. The components are built using modern web technologies, including React.js, HTML, CSS, and JavaScript.

 # Getting Started with Create React App